joeboonv/automation-tutorial/docs/c1/c1e2/c1e2mac.md

 ---
-title: Check Node is installed
+title: Check Node is installed - Mac
 ---

 ## Do you have Node.js and npm installed already?